 Due to system maintenance, the CFIA website will be unavailable from 6:30 a.m. to 1:30 p.m.
 (EDT) on Sunday, November 24, 2019.
 We apologize for any inconvenience this may cause.

 Cysticercosis is a parasitic disease caused by human tapeworm larvae.
 The larvae enter the muscles of infected animals and form cysts.
 If people consume meat containing this parasite they can acquire tapeworm infections.

 The CFIA's National Cysticercosis Program is in place to protect human health through the detection of infected cattle and swine at slaughter.
 Carcasses are inspected at federally registered abattoirs under the CFIA meat hygiene program.
 All non-federally registered abattoirs must report any suspicion of cysticercosis to the CFIA for investigation.

 - Fact Sheet – Cysticercosis

-- Herds infected with Cysticercosis in Canada in 2015 and 2013
+- Herds infected with Cysticercosis in Canada

 - Beef tapeworm Taenia Saginata

 - Date modified: